varocketry/guitar-mastery-hub/public/lessons/lesson_023_barre_chord_progressions.md

 ---

-## 🏃 THE SPEED LADDER: Progressive Tempo Training
+## ðŸƒ THE SPEED LADDER: Progressive Tempo Training

 ### What It Is